MicrosoftDocs/azure-aks-docs/articles/aks/network-isolated.md

 Organizations typically have strict security and compliance requirements to regulate egress (outbound) network traffic from a cluster to eliminate risks of data exfiltration.
 By default, Azure Kubernetes Service (AKS) clusters have unrestricted outbound internet access.
 This level of network access allows nodes and services you run to access external resources as needed.
 If you wish to restrict egress traffic, a limited number of ports and addresses must be accessible to maintain healthy cluster maintenance tasks.

 One solution to securing outbound addresses is using a firewall device that can control outbound traffic based on domain names.
-Configuring a firewall manually with required egress rules and *FQDNs* is a cumbersome and complicated process.

 Another solution, a network isolated AKS cluster (preview), simplifies setting up outbound restrictions for a cluster out of the box.
 A network isolated AKS cluster reduces the risk of data exfiltration or unintentional exposure of cluster's public endpoints.